HarmonyUK/harmonyDECIDE/decidim_discord/README.md

 ```

 ## Contributing

 Contribution directions go here.

 ## License

-The gem is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).
+The gem is available as open source under the terms of the [AGPL-3.0 License](https://opensource.org/licenses/AGPL-3.0).